jbcodeforce/ML-studies/docs/coding/langchain.md

 * [Basic query with unknown content to generate hallucination: 1st_openAI_lc.py ](ttps://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/openAI/1st_openAI_lc.py)
 * [Simple test to call Bedrock with Langchain](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/bedrock/TestBedrockWithLangchain.py) using on zero_shot generation.
-* Response to an email of unhappy customer using Claude 2 and PromptTemplate. `PromptTemplates` allow us to create generic shells which can be populated with information later and get model outputs based on different scenarios. [text_generation/ResponseToUnhappyCustomer](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/text_generation/ResponseToUnhappyCustomer.py)
+* Response to an email of unhappy customer using Claude 2 and PromptTemplate. `PromptTemplates` allow us to create generic shells which can be populated with information and get model outputs based on different scenarios.
+See the [text_generation/ResponseToUnhappyCustomer.py code.](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/text_generation/ResponseToUnhappyCustomer.py)

 ### Summarization chain

-Always assess the size of the content to send, as the approach can be different: for big doc we need to split the doc in chunks.
+Always assess the size of the content to send, as the approach can be different: for big document, we need to split the doc in chunks.

 * Small text summary with OpenAI.
 * Small text to summarize, with [bedrock client](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/bedrock/utils/bedrock.py) and the invoke_model on the client see the code in [llm-langchain/summarization/SmallTextSummarization.py](https://github.com/jbcodeforce/ML-studies/blob/master/llm-langchain/summarization/SmallTextSummarization.py)